IMF team to travel to Argentina next month after 'positive' talks in New York

 NEW YORK/BUENOS AIRES (Reuters) - An IMF technical team will travel to Buenos Aires in February, an important step in critical debt negotiations, after the fund held positive talks with Argentine Economy Minister Martin Guzman in New York on Tuesday.

-The International Monetary Fund, which extended a $57 billion (43.4 billion pounds) credit facility to the indebted South American nation in 2018 and is key its hopes of avoiding default, called the New York meeting “very productive” in a statement.
+The International Monetary Fund, which extended a $57 billion credit facility to the indebted South American nation in 2018 and is key its hopes of avoiding default, called the New York meeting “very productive” in a statement.

 Argentina is battling to restructure around $100 billion in sovereign debt after crashes in the peso currency, steep inflation and an anemic economy left the major grains exporter unable to service its public debts.